JornVernee/JornVernee.github.io/_posts/2021-09-03-rust-panama-helloworld.markdown

 #### Step 4.
 Create a build script that invokes cbindgen

-Create a `build.rs` file in the top-level directory and add this:
+Create a `build.rs` file in the top-level directory and add the following:

 ```rust
 extern crate cbindgen;